 Tuition, Financial Aid and Scholarships

-You should also complete the Free Application for Federal Student Aid (FAFSA) to take advantage of all federal and state aid eligibility; CUC’s FAFSA school code is 001666.
-To determine your estimated financial aid including scholarships for your first two years at CUC, utilize our net price calculator.
+Merit-based scholarships are available during your freshman and sophomore years at CUC and are based on high school grades and ACT/SATscores.
+Annual tuition and fees are available here.
+You should also complete the Free Application for Federal Student Aid (FAFSA) to take advantage of all federal and state aid eligibility.
+Concordia-Chicago’s FAFSA school code is 001666.
+To determine your estimated financialaid, including scholarships for your first two years at CUC, use our Net Price Calculator.

-A unique advantage of this degree program is Presence Health system Loan Forgiveness Program.
-If you’re committed to entering the Presence Health system workforce upon graduation and if you meet the eligibility requirements, the dream of a no-loan future can be yours.
-To be considered for this program you must meet requirements specified by Presence Health and Resurrection University.
+A unique advantage of this degree program is the Presence Health System Loan Forgiveness Program.
+If you are committed to entering the Presence Health System workforce upon graduation, and if you meet the eligibility requirements, the dream of a no-loan future can be yours.
+To be considered for this program, you must meet requirements specified by Presence Health and Resurrection University.

-For more information about financial aid at CUC, contact the Office of Financial Aid at 708-209-3113 or crffa@CUChicago.edu.
+For more information about financial aid at Concordia-Chicago, contact the Office of Financial Aid at708-209-3113 or Financial.Aid@CUChicago.edu.